dev4punters/dev4punters/README.md

 # WELCOME TO DEV4PUNTERS! 👋

 ## 🚀 About this Organization
-We delovelop software that solves and simply problem faced by Hustlers.
+We delovelop softwares that solves and simply problems faced by Hustlers.

 # Mobile Apps📱 & Games🎮